How do I use discussion guides in Marvin?

-How do I add a discussion guide to a project?
+How do I create discussion guides?

 If the project already has discussion guides, you'll see them listed in a panel on the left.
 By default, Marvin will open the guide that was created most recently.